-At December 31, 2016, the Company's net investment in premises and equipment in service was \$30.0 million.
+At December 31, 2017, the Company's net investment in premises and equipment in service was \$26.1 million.
 Our main office and operations center is located in Honaker, Virginia.
 This location contains a full service branch, and our administration and operations center.

-The Bank owns all of its 19 full service branches, including its headquarter office, as well as its loan production office in Tennessee.
+The Bank owns 14 of its full service branches, including its headquarter office, and its 1 limited service branch, as well as its loan production office in Tennessee.
 The locations of these branches are described in Item 1.
+On May 31, 2017, the Bank sold its Abingdon, Bristol, Gate City and Castlewood, Virginia properties and as a result recognized a gain of \$2.6 million.
+In connection with the sale of the four properties, the Bank on May 31, 2017 entered into commercial lease agreements for the properties (the "Leases"), which allowed the Bank to continue to service customers from these locations.
+The Leases, which commenced on June 1, 2017, provide the Bank with use of the properties for an initial term of fifteen (15) years.
+Base rent payments for years 1 through 5 of the Leases are approximately \$417 thousand a year.
+For additional discussion of these leases see Note Note 17, Leasing Activities, in Notes to the Consolidated Financial Statements.

 The Bank owns a location in Dungannon, Virginia that is now currently being leased, but was formerly used as a branch until its closure during 2010.
+The Bank owns additional property in Princeton, West Virginia that currently serves as an administration office.
+In December 2017, approval was obtained to open this location as a full service branch location.
+It is anticipated that the location will open as a full service branch during the 1st guarter of 2018.

+The Bank entered into a commercial lease for office space in Kingsport, TN for use as a loan production office, which is expected to open during the 1st Quarter of 2018.
+For additional discussion of this lease see Note 17, Leasing Activities, in Notes to the Consolidated Financial Statements.

-The Bank owns additional property in Princeton, West Virginia that has potential for a future full service branch location, and currently serves as an administration office.
-During 2012, the Bank closed offices in Bristol, Pennington Gap, and Richlands, Virginia and Jonesborough, Tennessee.
-The Bristol office was subsequently leased to the Bank's subsidiary NPB Insurance Services, Inc. in 2014 and this lease was canceled during 2016.
-The Pennington Gap property was sold in January 2013.
-The Richlands property was sold in April 2015.
-During 2014, the Bank closed offices in Bland, Jonesville, and Norton, Virginia and Bluewell, West Virginia.
-The Norton office now serves as an administrative office.
-In November 2015, we purchased a building in Bristol, which began use as an operations office for our Interactive Teller Machine network starting in April 2016.
-In July 2016, the Jonesborough office was reopened as a loan production office of the Bank.
-The other four offices (Bland, Bluewell, Bristol, and Jonesville) are vacant and may be used for future banking offices again.
+The Norton office formerly a bank branch now serves as an administrative office.
+In November 2015, we purchased a building in Bristol, Virginia which began use as an operations office for our Interactive Teller Machine network starting in April 2016.
+In July 2016, the Jonesborough office, another closed bank branch, was reopened as a loan production office of the Bank.
+Four other closed branches (Bland, Bluewell, Bristol, and Jonesville) are vacant and may be used for future banking offices again.